Get rid of excess overhang and puffiness with expertly executed eyelid surgery at McLean Clinic.

 Within the first few days, it is important to allow your body to rest and heal.
 In order to avoid increased swelling, it is important to keep your head elevated when lying down or sleeping.
 Patients who do this report a quicker healing process.

 For the following few weeks afterwards, the scars from the surgery will continue to heal and lighten along the way.
 For the majority of our patients at McLean Clinic, they will become almost invisible as they are hidden in the natural creases of the eyes or in the shadow of your eyelashes.

 All surgeries run the risk of potential complications.
-During the healing process after undergoing blepharoplasty, it is normal to experience blurry vision immediately following surgery.
-This will improve within a few days or weeks and resolve on its own.
-You may also experience mild to moderate pain or discomfort afterwards, for which can be alleviated with pain medication.
+You may experience mild to moderate pain or discomfort afterwards, which can be alleviated with pain medication.
 Swelling, redness, itching, and a feeling of tightness is also to be expected, and should resolve as the healing process continues.

 For an overview of risks and concerns associated with surgery, please click here.
 Dr. McLean will provide a thorough review of the risk factors that are specific to you and your chosen procedure during your consultation.